aurorascharff/aurorascharff.no/src/content/blog/rebuilding-remix-contacts-in-nextjs-14-with-server-actions.md

 ### "Data Mutations"

 We will be following Remix's approach to data mutations, which is to use a form for mutations to ensure progressive enhancement.
-However, in Remix the action for the route is automatically called, but we will define which function to call per form.
+However, in Remix the action for the route is automatically called for a form submit, but we will define which function to call per form.
 We will be binding to React's modified `<form>` element's `action` property to call the server action when the form is submitted.

 ### "Creating Contacts"